cheddatech/CheddaBoards-Godot/docs/guides/device-code-login.md

 2. The SDK emits `device_code_received` with a short code, a verification URL, and a QR image.
 3. You show those to the player.
 They scan the QR (or open the link) on their phone and sign in with Google or Apple.
 4. The SDK polls in the background and emits `device_code_approved(nickname)` when they're done — or `device_code_expired` after 5 minutes.

+Players do this **once** (SDK v2.2.3+): the session persists to `user://` and is restored on startup, so this screen only appears again after a logout or a server-side session expiry — see [Authentication → Staying signed in](authentication.md#staying-signed-in-v223).

 The full sequence diagram is in [Authentication → Device Code Auth](authentication.md#device-code-auth-google--apple).